Brighten Your Spring Makeup Look With These Pastel EyelinersApril 04, 2022

-If you want to be sneaky, one of his favorite tricks is to extend the liner just outside your waterline to create the illusion of a wider eye.
+One of Tulve’s favorite tricks is to extend the liner just outside your waterline to create the illusion of a wider eye.

 Highlight Your Brows

 Use a more neutral shade like white, peach or pale pink to give your brows the illusion of a lift.
 Simply draw underneath and a bit on top and then gently smudge the line for a subtle highlight effect.

 Spotlight Your Inner Corners

 We asked Tulve to tell us how he uses his favorite hues.
 Check out his guide, then grab a liner and go to town.
 We’ve done you a solid and rounded up some of our faves.
 Use any one of these beauties to add light, dimension and a fun dash of color to even the simplest of looks.

-“This makes for a fun cat-eye, paired with a neutral taupe shadow.
-I also love using this as a base under more opalescent shimmers to really make them stand out.”
+“This [hue] makes for a fun cat eye when paired with a neutral taupe shadow,” says Tulve.
+“I also love using this as a base under opalescent shimmers to really make them stand out.”

-“White is great for using as a shadow base, to clean up a brow or lip, or to sketch out a graphic eye.
-A flick of white liner as a soft cat eye gives great lift to the eye and looks modern.”
+“White is great for using as a shadow base, to clean up a brow or lip, or to sketch out a graphic eye,” says Tulve.
+“A flick of white liner as a soft cat eye also gives great lift to the eye and looks modern.”

-“I like this shade in the waterline on deeper skin tones — it adds enough brightness to the eye without looking as strong as a white.
-This also makes a great base for golden glitters.”
+“I like this shade in the waterline on deeper skin tones — it adds enough brightness to the eye without looking as strong as white,” says Tulve.
+“This also makes a great base for golden glitters.”